rjleveque/ImplicitAMR-paper/tohoku_sgn_hawaii/README.txt

 Nov.
 2023: Updated for bouss_2d branch to be merged into GeoClaw.

-March 2024: Updated for resbumission of paper
+March 2024: Updated for resubmission of paper